sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/using-the-workbench.md

 ## Working with local files

-If you prefer using your editor of choice it is also possible.
+If you prefer to use your editor of choice it is also possible.

 Create a file (`model1.js` for instance) somewhere on your disk, and then you can point the worbench to that file using the reload menu (left of the menu bar